ericTrautsch/type-b-scraper/README.md

 ### Viewing the output

-The output file will exist in `output.csv` in the repository directory.
+The output file will be created in `output.csv` in the repository directory by default.

 ## Details